 Bolts and Nuts are fasteners for joining two parts.
-Even though bolted joints are not permanent similar to welded joints, still they are used in industries to a large extent wherever there is a need for separation of the parts.
-Process, Power and Steel Industries can not be thought of without Nuts and Bolts.
+Even though bolted joints are not permanently similar to welded joints, still they are used in industries to a large extent wherever there is a need for separation of the parts.
+Process, Power, and Steel Industries can not be thought of without Nuts and Bolts.
 But one of the major problems with Bolted joints is external corrosion due to the working environment.

 How to Protect Bolts from Corrosion

 Corrosion of nuts and bolts is a major concern for industries.
 One of the major causes of bolt failure and loose bolt is Extreme Corrosion.
 The use of Corrosion Resistant material is one option to prevent bolting corrosion but that translates into huge costs.
 So this is normally not suggested for Carbon or alloy steel piping.
 Use of bolt cap is another option that can be used for bolt sizes between 1/2 inch to 6 inches.
 But the most cost-effective way to increase bolt life from corrosion is by using corrosion-resistant coatings.
 In this article, I will highlight some important points for coating selection.

 Types of Bolt Coatings

 Various coating methods (Fig. 1) are used in industries.
 However, the most frequently used methods along with governing coating standards are listed below:

 - Hot Dip Galvanized: ASTM A 153/ ASTM F 2329/ ISO 10684